cyberphor/Soap/SystemsAdministration/README.md

 * Privileges on the local system
 * Active Directory attributes

-## Integrity Levels
-Mandatory Integrity Control (MIC) allows the Windows kernel to “...enforce new access control restrictions that cannot be defined by granting user or group permissions in access control lists (ACLs).”
-MIC represents Microsoft’s implementation of the Biba Mandatory Access Control (MAC) model and is enforced prior to file permissions.
-MIC labels, also known as mandatory labels, integrity labels, or integrity levels, prevent processes of lower integrity from reading, writing, and/or executing objects of higher integrity.
-MIC labels are also partly determined by the type of privileges allocated to a user.
-A user’s integrity level will be one of the following:
-* System: SYSTEM
-* High: administrator
-* Medium: standard
-* Low: very restricted

 ## Privileges
 Privileges represent what users are specifically allowed to do to other processes.
 The following are considered maleficent privileges:
 * Act as a Part of the Operating System: create a new logon session via username/password or group memberships.